 Click here to learn more about MAT.

 How We Address Drug Addiction

-As a drug rehab center in Marietta, Georgia, Metro Atlanta Treatment offers a partial hospitalization program (PHP), an intensive outpatient program (IOP), and a night outpatient treatment program.
+As a drug rehab center in Marietta, Georgia, Atlanta Treatment LLC offers a partial hospitalization program (PHP), an intensive outpatient program (IOP), and a night outpatient treatment program.
 We understand that many people cannot put their lives on hold while they are struggling with addiction, so we have options that work for everyone.
 Our night outpatient program is especially popular because it allows people to work during the day and recover at night.